madprogramer/datashield-ansible-deploy/playbooks/roles/datashield-mongodb-setup/README.md

-Role Name
+DataSHIELD (Set-up MongoDB)
 =========

-DataSHIELD (Set-up MongoDB)
+This role installs MongoDB and also readies it to interface with DataSHIELD.

 Requirements
 ------------